ElSacho/Mixture4graph/readme.md

 ## DataSets

 You can find several datasets in the `data` folder.
 If we created the dataset from scratch, the functions we used to create this dataset are provided in the corresponding folder.
-The main dataset we used are :
+The main datasets we used are:

-    - The coappearance network of characters in the novel \textit{Les Miserables} of Victor Hugo.
-It comprises 77 nodes representing \textit{Les Misérables} characters and 254 edges, each edge connecting two characters that share a common scene in the book.
+- The coappearance network of characters in the novel *Les Misérables* by Victor Hugo.
+This dataset includes 77 nodes representing characters from *Les Misérables* and 254 edges.
+Each edge connects two characters that share a common scene in the book.

-    - An X (formerly Twitter) interaction network for the $117^{\text{th}}$ United States Congress House of Representatives.
-It was constructed by first obtaining members’ official Twitter handles.
-The Twitter API was then used to obtain all Tweets by members of Congress between February 9, 2022, and June 9, 2022.
-Each nodes represent the account of one member of the Congress, and it is connected to others when one of the two member replied, retweeted ou commented one tweet of the other member \cite{fink2023centrality}.
-It has has  475 nodes, and  10,222  edges.
+- An X (formerly Twitter) interaction network for the 117th United States Congress House of Representatives.
+This was constructed using members' official Twitter handles.
+The Twitter API was employed to obtain all Tweets by members of Congress from February 9, 2022, to June 9, 2022.
+Each node represents the account of a member of Congress, connected to others through interactions such as replies, retweets, or comments on each other's tweets.
+The network consists of 475 nodes and 10,222 edges.

 ## Contribuer
 Some contributions of the project could include the implementation of new clustering initialization method, in the file `initialisation_methods.py` , or other criterion to choose the number of clusters such as BIC, AIC or anything else.